What is the objective of this project?

 The objective of the project is to deliver new homes and supporting community amenities.

-The project represents an opportunity to transform this inward-looking, closed off site into a new, welcoming, sustainable urban community with a distinctive identity which will be integrated into the wider community of Dundrum.
+The project represents an opportunity to transform this inward-looking, closed off site into a new, welcoming, sustainable urban community with a distinctive identity that will be integrated into the wider community of Dundrum.

-It is estimated that in the region of 1,300 new homes will be provided with supporting community amenities.
-The planned development is to consist of newly built homes in the grounds of Central Mental Hospital (CMH) and the repurposing of key heritage buildings.
+The Draft Masterplan proposes 1,259 new homes with supporting community and recreational amenities.
+The planned development is to consist of newly built homes on the grounds of Central Mental Hospital (CMH) and the repurposing of key heritage buildings.
 This is particularly the buildings which are distinctive in their character and heritage and exploring how they can be beneficially reused.
 Connectivity and community integration will be important outcomes for the new neighbourhood.

 What is the masterplan?